-Jake and Seth keep safety first, working in a
+Jake and Seth keep safety first, working in a trench box well below ground level.

 Seattle Avenue Crossing at I-5

 This project will utilize an existing Pierce County pipeline casing, saving the cost of boring another.
 The existing lines will be removed, and the sewer line will be reinstalled with a welded line.
 Two new 12-inch water mains will be installed, connecting with the main installed in the Springbrook area in 2012; this project will also tie in to the City/LWD Bridgeport Way project.